 For the past few years, Maryland bettors have been able to play various casino games at the state’s six commercial casinos, plus wager at Video Lottery Terminals (VLTs) and play other games through the Maryland Lottery.
-Soon, Maryland sports betting will become a reality as well, and with that will come plenty of new bettors have entered the picture as well.
+Now that Maryland sports betting is live, plenty of new bettors have entered the picture as well.

 Tax rates depend on your annual income and tax bracket.
-Gambling income is subject to state and federal taxes but not FICA taxes, and the rate will depend on your total taxable income (not just wages) minus deductions (standard or itemized) in Maryland.
+Gambling income is subject to state and federal taxes but not FICA taxes.
+The rate will depend on your total taxable income (not just wages) minus deductions (standard or itemized) in Maryland.

-Marginal tax rate is the bracket your income falls into.
-Effective tax rate is the actual percentage you pay after standard deductions, etc., and operate on a sliding scale depending on filing status and total taxable income.
+The marginal tax rate is the bracket your income falls into.
+The effective tax rate is the percentage you pay after standard deductions, etc., and operates on a sliding scale depending on filing status and total taxable income.
 The state tax rate in Maryland is between 2% and 5.75%.

 When gambling winnings are combined with your annual income, you could move into a higher tax bracket, so be aware of gambling income (and factor it into your state income tax) before you start your Maryland tax preparation.